 Exhibition Formats and Subtitling

-The Festival screens DCP, ProRes, BluRay, and 35mm.
+The Festival screens DCP only.
 All non-English language films must be subtitled in English.

-Feature length narratives and documentaries should not screen or broadcast in Northern California prior to or during the Festival.
-Please note that Northern California includes the metropolitan areas of Sacramento, San Jose, Contra Costa, Monterey and the Napa/Sonoma Valleys, as well as the San Francisco Bay Area.
+Feature length narratives and documentaries should not screen or broadcast in San Francisco Bay Area prior to or during the Festival.
+Please note that the San Francisco Bay Area includes San Jose, Contra Costa, Napa/Sonoma Valleys, as well as the San Francisco Bay Area.

 Preview Screener Format

-Preview screeners can be either online links or DVD (NTSC format preferred; PAL and non-region 1 DVD permitted).
+Preview screeners must be provided in the form of a video link.
 Screeners of foreign language works must be subtitled in English.

 You must affirm with your signature on the entry form that you are authorized to submit this film to the San Francisco Jewish Film Festival.
 If your film/video is accepted, your signature also authorizes us to retain a copy of the submitted work in our non-circulating Festival archive and to use a two-minute promotional excerpt from it for festival promotion and on the web in perpetuity.